DrDaveTurner/HPC-User/learners/setup.md

 languages.

-**NOTE** - Example programs for sections 2-6  are currently only available in Python and C.
+**NOTE** - Example programs for sections 2-6  are currently only available in Python, R, Fortran and C.
-I'm looking volunteers to program the R, Matlab, and modern Fortran example programs.
+I'm looking a volunteer to program the Matlab example programs.

 :::::::::::::::: group-tab